 Combination Feeding: Breast and Bottle Together

-Combination feeding — using both the breast and the bottle — is extremely common.
-In most countries, the majority of babies who start at the breast end up combination fed at some point before they are fully weaned.
-Families move between patterns for all kinds of reasons: work, sleep, shared caregiving, milk supply, medical needs, or simply what feels right.
+Combination feeding — using both the breast and the bottle — is one of the most common patterns in infant feeding.
+In most countries, the majority of babies who start at the breast end up combination fed at some point before weaning.
+Families reach this pattern for all kinds of reasons: work, sleep, shared caregiving, milk supply, medical advice, or simply what feels right and sustainable.

 There is no single correct ratio.
-The most useful framing is practical: what rhythm lets you feed the baby reliably and keeps the household sane?
+The most useful framing is practical: what rhythm lets you feed your baby reliably and keeps the household sane?
+Both the NHS and WHO are clear that any amount of breast milk has value, and that combination feeding is a fully supported choice.

 What Combination Feeding Can Look Like

-• Top-ups after nursing, for babies whose supply isn't quite meeting demand
+- Top-ups after nursing, for babies whose intake needs a boost

 Any of these is a legitimate way to feed a baby.